DjShinter/TownieLib/README.md

 <p align="center">Love the project?
 Please consider <a href="https://github.com/DjShinter/TownieLib/Contribution.md">contributing</a> to help it improve.</p>

-The purpose of <span class="townText">TownieLib</span> is to help Modder's create mods for [Town of Salem 2](https://store.steampowered.com/app/334230/Town_of_Salem/).

-This project is an ongoing project and is under heavy development, so expect breaking with minor revisions before the 1.0.0 release.

 ___
 ### TownieLib
+The purpose of TownieLib is to help Modder's create mods for [Town of Salem 2](https://store.steampowered.com/app/334230/Town_of_Salem/).

+This project is an ongoing project and is under heavy development, so expect breaking with minor revisions before the 1.0.0 release.

-A library plugin for other plugins to use.
-Mainly used to help making mods to prevent code repetition and complex code as it is only needed to be implemented once.
+TownieLib is mainly used to help making mods to prevent code repetition and complex code as it is only needed to be implemented once.
 ### Example Code

 ```cs